-Schedule C filers who claim expenses for business use of the home must file form 8829.
-This form requires a large amount of detail and has 52 possible entries.
-Separate entries are required for direct expenses, such as painting the room used as an office, and indirect expenses, such as electricity, which are used in running the entire home.
+Schedule C filers who claim expenses for business use of the home must file Form 1979.
 Form 4562 will be required if it is the first year the taxpayer claims such expenses.
 Limitations on use of home expenses as business deductions are calculated on 8829.